 Searching for housing is one of the principal preoccupations for those moving abroad, and often a time-intensive headache for the human resources manager guiding them.
-Discover how we help new arrivals find housing quickly that meets their needs and their lifestyle.
-Our handpicked team of professional real estate agents offers customized advice and support, step by step: Orientation in the city and assistance choosing a neighbourhood On top of introducing clients to the beautiful city of Montreal and giving them a tour of the main points of interest, we also give our clients a Read more…
+Discover how C&G Relocation by Classe Affaires helps new arrivals find housing quickly that meets their needs and their lifestyle.
+Our handpicked team of professionals and real estate agents offers customized advice and support, step by step: Orientation in the city and assistance choosing a neighbourhood On top of introducing clients to the beautiful city of Montreal and giving them a tour of the main points of Read more…

 Finding housing in Montreal: the steps for a successful move